The History Mix Volume 1: Release

 The album was originally released in a number of variants depending on the format and territory.
-The core version of the album consists of 2-3 tracks which was released as a UK LP.
+The core version of the album consists of 3 tracks which was released as a UK LP.
 For the international release the second side of the LP was replaced with previously released songs.
 For the CD release the original UK track listing was combined with the international version tracks.
+The first two tracks on CD were also combines as one.

-The album was reissued as "History Mix Vol. 1...Plus" which added tracks from "Cry", "Golden Boy" and "Snack Attack" singles to the core album version.
+The album was reissued in 2004 as "History Mix Vol. 1...Plus" which added tracks from "Cry", "Golden Boy" and "Snack Attack" singles to the core album version.

+Critical reception

+A contemporary reviewer for Hi-Fi News & Record Review deemed it "the oddest concoction I've ever heard; it's as if video wizards Godley and Creme were trying to do a pop video without the visuals."
+They highlighted the "disconcerting medleys" that comprise the album, which they said "seems like the world's first successful audio collage.
+Sonically, this is a transient response tester all the way through, and so effects-laden that it's hard to assess in musical terms."